AdobeDocs/experience-platform.en/help/data-science-workspace/api/engines.md

 ## Create a feature pipeline Engine using binary artifacts - deprecated

+>[!IMPORTANT]
->[!IMPORTANT] binary artifacts are no longer supported and are set to be removed at a later date.
+>Binary artifacts are no longer supported and are set to be removed at a later date.

-You can create a feature pipeline Engine using local `.jar` or `.egg` binary artifacts by performing a POST request while providing its meta data and the artifact's paths in multipart forms.
+You can create a feature pipeline Engine using local `.jar` or `.egg` binary artifacts by performing a POST request while providing its metadata and the artifact's paths in multipart forms.
 A PySpark or Spark Engine has the ability to specify computation resources such as the number of cores or the amount of memory.
 Please refer to the appendix section on [PySpark and Spark resource configurations](./appendix.md#resource-config) for more information.

 **API Format**